-- We will provide equitable educational opportunities through early intervention initiatives, accessible and clearly mapped programs and curriculum, and robust student support services. - We will help students explore, identify, and expediently fulfill their transfer and career goals. - We will foster a love for learning across the broad areas of human knowledge and understanding. - We will engage with our community and support the local economy. - We will prepare our students for fulfilling careers and promote social and economic mobility. - We will nurture a civically-minded campus dedicated to engaging and improving our community and democratic republic through a culture of civil discourse and practice. - We will respect the Earth by cultivating an environmentally-responsible generation and pursuing campus initiatives that are mindful of our natural resources. - We will provide a safe and secure learning environment on our campus. - We will promote wellness through self-awareness, self-care, and by the support of one another in order to establish and maintain healthy lifestyles.
+- We will provide equitable educational opportunities through early intervention initiatives, accessible and clearly mapped curriculum, and robust student support services. - We will help students explore, identify, and expediently fulfill their transfer and career goals. - We will foster a love for learning across the broad areas of human knowledge and understanding. - We will engage with our community and support the local economy. - We will prepare our students for fulfilling careers and promote economic and social mobility. - We will nurture a civically-minded campus dedicated to engaging and improving our community and democratic republic through a culture of civil discourse and practice. - We will respect the Earth by cultivating an environmentally-responsible generation and pursuing campus initiatives that are mindful of our natural resources. - We will provide a safe and secure learning environment on our campus. - We will promote wellness through self-awareness, self-care, and support of one another to establish and maintain healthy lifestyles.